ibm-cloud-docs/sap-vpc/sap-vpc-sample-deployment.md

 {:note: .note}
 {:tip: .tip}

-# Sample SAP NetWeaver deployment
+# Sample SAP NetWeaver deployment on Red Hat Enterprise Linux
 {: #sample-sap-netweaver-deployment}

 The following information provides an introduction for customers who are new to {{site.data.keyword.vpc_full}} Gen 2 (VPC Gen2) environment and prefer a “quick start” format versus more detailed instructions.
 Two sample configurations are provided to help you through the ordering process to the start of the SAP installation.